cakephp/plugin-installer/README.md

-This installed has been deprecated and no longer required by CakePHP plugins.
+This installer has been deprecated and no longer required by CakePHP plugins.
 =============================================================================

 CakePHP Plugin Installer